iucau/iuca-infosec/Labs.md

 Create two Java applications, one that can encrypt any given text with a symmetric AES cipher, and another that can decrypt the given text.
 Allow the key to be bundled and transmited together with the encrypted data through untrusted channels.

+1. You can use the following guide to understand what classes you have to use and how <https://goo.gl/RhLm1b>

+The command-line interface should be the following

+    java Encryptor <file> <private key file>
+    # produces a file named <text file>.enc

+    java Decryptor <file>.enc <public key file>
+    # produces a file named <file>.dec

+2. Swap keys in the code.

+### How to Generate Key Pair

+    openssl genrsa -out key.pem 2048
+    openssl pkcs8 -topk8 -inform PEM -outform DER -in key.pem -out key -nocrypt openssl rsa -in key.pem -pubout -outform DER -out key.pub

 ### Documentation for Helpfull Unix Tools

     man strings